Rififi: Plot

 Meanwhile, seeking to force their adversaries' hand, Grutter's thugs kidnap Jo's five-year-old son Tonio and hold him for ransom.
 The London fence arrives with the payoff, after which Tony leaves to single-handedly rescue the child by force, advising Jo it is the only way they will see him alive.
 With Mado's help, he tracks Tonio down at Grutter's country house and kills Rémy and Louis while rescuing him.
 On the way back to Paris, Tony learns Jo has cracked under the pressure and agreed to meet Grutter at his house with the money.
 When Jo arrives Grutter tells him Tony has already snatched the child and kills him.
 Seconds too late to save his friend, Tony is mortally wounded by Grutter but kills him as Grutter tries to flee with the loot.
 Bleeding profusely, Tony drives maniacally back to Paris and delivers Tonio home safely before dying at the wheel as police and bystanders close in on him and a suitcase filled with FF120 million in cash.
-Jo's wife, Louise, takes her child from the car and leaves the suitcase and the body to police.
+Jo's wife, Louise, takes her child from the car and leaves the suitcase and the body to the police.